Have trouble seeing the bigger picture or keeping budgets on track?

 Select grain (optional) if you want to split your targets by a further sub-period such as week or month

-When you split your target by hierarchy you have the choice to split the target level by all hierarchy categories or only by specific ones.
-This option displays as a pop-up like the one below.
+When you split your target by the next level in the hierarchy, you have the choice to split it by all options existing within that level of the hierarchy, or only by specific options.
+Select your preference within the window like the one below.

 Upon splitting the target, each grain or hierarchy will fold out and the value entered into the parent target will be divided equally between lower levels.
 You can then manually adjust each target number by editing the target value or by percentage allocation.

 Once you are finished with your target simply leave the page and it will automatically save.
 You will see your changes reflected in the Target Timeline view and vice-versa.